CrashCringle12/RIGHTS/README.md

 As soon as simfile is accepted into the pack, I will post it for download.
 Please note, however, that I have a life (just kidding) and may take a few days to get around to downloading your file, previewing it, and updating this thread accordingly.
 This is especially true towards the end of the submission period, when I start receiving 10+ new files a day.

 **POSTING IN THE FACEBOOK/DISCORD GROUP IS NOT A SUBMISSION.** These are hard to keep track of.
 You may post files in the event group, but ALSO PM me a direct link.

-As soon as simfile is accepted into the pack, I will post it for download.
-Please note, however, that I have a life (just kidding) and may take a few days to get around to downloading your file, previewing it, and updating this thread accordingly.
-This is especially true towards the end of the submission period, when I start receiving 10+ new files a day.

-**POSTING IN THE FACEBOOK EVENT IS NOT A SUBMISSION.** These are hard to keep track of.
-You may post files in the event group, but ALSO PM me a direct link.

 About a week after the submission deadline, I will release a finalized tournament pack of all of the accepted simfile submissions.